ChristyDotDev/christytc10.github.io/source/content/posts/2021-03-13-playing-with-rmarkdown/index.markdown

 ### Tweaking data types

-You might notice some of the columns above which are supposed to represent numeric values are of type "chr".
+You might not see from the printed tables but some of the columns above which are supposed to represent numeric values are of type "chr".
 This basically means that the field is treated as a text string rather than a number.
 It looks fine now but when you try and run mathematical functions against them it will trip you up.
 For example "10" is less than "2" when comparing strings.
 So, if we want to be able to sort by age or pick the players taken in the first 3 rounds, we'll need to convert those fields to a numeric type.
 R supports integers or numeric (basically a double or integer) but for our cases here I think integer will do fine.

-Again, dplyr has a [method](https://dplyr.tidyverse.org/reference/mutate.html) which can be used for this.
+The [mutate](https://dplyr.tidyverse.org/reference/mutate.html) method can be used for this.
 There are some libraries which support less verbose ways of doing this but I quite like how clear using the `mutate` method is.

 ```r